aashiqkamal/APGD-PyTorch-Implementation/README.md

 # APGD-PyTorch-Implementation
 This repository contains a PyTorch implementation of the Adversarial Projected Gradient Descent (APGD) attack.
-It includes script along with a separate file for data management and model.
+It includes attack script along with a separate file for data management and model.
 # APGD (PyTorch) – CIFAR-10 Example
 (1,000 correctly-classified samples)